i-g-o-r-e/Linux-kernel-modules/README.md

 $ make
 ```
 ## Testing the module
 **WARNING**

 The module has full access to the kernel and might crash your system.
-Try it at
-your own risk!
+You have been warned!

 ### Loading module
 ```shell